 This salad was probably the most popular salad on any menu in North American at one time, but it does have many variations, mainly by topping the Caesar salad with grilled chicken, steak, or prawns.

-Well, back to my history of the Caesar, this was a salad that I first tried in Vancouver, B.C. and I hadn’t even heard of it before.
+My history of the Caesar, was that I first tried in Vancouver, B.C. and I hadn’t even heard of it before.
 Maybe because I had never ordered a salad before!
-But I must admit that this a really tasty dressing and a step up from Thousand Island dressing.
+But I must admit that this was an extremely tasty salad with a dressing and a step up from Thousand Island dressing.

 - 3-4 Cos or Roma lettuce

 - 1 cup grated Parmesan cheese for the dressing and another few grates to sprinkle

 - 200ml good olive oil

 - 2-3 cloves of garlic, crushed for the dressing and another couple for the oil for croutons

 - 4-6 anchovies from a can or a good squeeze 1/2 a small tube anchovie paste

 - Juice from 1 lemon but use more to taste